 Nothing in life is guaranteed except taxes and death.
 For tortoises, it’s really only death.
 Everything else is up for grabs.
 As a tortoise or turtle-keeper, it’s your job to be sure your precious reptiles have the perfect life with the best of everything.
 They will reward you with a lifelong companion that won’t judge how long it takes you to finish preparing your taxes every year.

 The best way to help your tortoise live a long life is to make sure you only feed it plant matter.
 Tortoises are herbivores.
-There are a few species that have been known to take a curious nibble of insect, but the safest course of action for tortoises is to keep it all veggies all the time.
+There are a few species that have been known to take a curious nibble of insect, but the safest course of action for most tortoises, is to keep it all veggies all the time.
 Fruits can be added for a treat, but those can cause obesity, so add those in moderation.
 We covered this in much greater detail, so hop over to that article for a great resource on feeding torts.

 Turtles can be more complicated.
 Some are herbivores, some carnivores, and some like a little of everything—well, except dairy.
 They’re lactose intolerant.

 The key to feeding tortoises and turtles is to be certain of their species.
-Each species will have very specific needs.
+Each different species will have very specific needs.
 A generic diet might work for a few years, but that would be like you living solely on chef salads, or worse yet, only fast food cheeseburgers and soda.
 It might keep you alive, but there isn’t enough variety in those foods to sustain you in top condition for long.

 Would you like to sit in a puddle of your own filth all day?
 We wouldn’t, and your tortoises and turtles don’t want to either.
 It may seem like they don’t really care—many will tromp right through their own droppings for funsies.
 However, it’s not healthy for them to do this on a daily basis.